i-ambale/Using-SQL-Strings-Functions-To-Clean-Data/README.md

 👨‍💻 Author
 Developed by ExploreAI Academy

-Adapted and enhanced by Ibrahim Ambale if you wish to customize
+Adapted and enhanced by Ibrahim Ambale
 ---